flavioespinoza/graphql-react-node/README.md

 export { Reservations }

 ```

+### The Apollo query is bound to the component an retrieves all reservations from the external endpoint

 > Create a reservation then refresh.
 You can now search for your reservation in the list below by first and last name.